Sharpe's Assassin: Plot summary

-Lieutenant-Colonel Richard Sharpe, in command of the Prince of Wales' Own Volunteers, is tasked by the Duke of Wellington to precede the main British army into France and rescue a high-value prisoner from the citadel in the commune of Ham.

-Accompanied by his friend, retired Sergeant Major Patrick Harper and exploring officer Major Vincent, Sharpe uses a ruse de guerre to gain access to and capture the fortress.
+Lieutenant-Colonel Richard Sharpe, in command of the Prince of Wales' Own Volunteers, is tasked by the Duke of Wellington to precede the main British army into France and rescue a prisoner from the citadel in the commune of Ham.
+Accompanied by his friend, retired Sergeant Major Patrick Harper and exploring officer Major Vincent, Sharpe uses a ruse de guerre to capture the fortress.
 They rescue the prisoner, an art dealer and British spy named Alan Fox.
-Sharpe executes via guillotine the citadel's commandant as punishment for the murder of several of the other prisoners.

 Upon returning to the army, Sharpe is appalled to find that the newly arrived Major Charles Morris, who had Sharpe flogged in India, has been given command of his battalion due to a shortage of experienced officers.
-After threatening to flog Morris if he flogs any of the men during his absence, Sharpe is dispatched with Fox to Paris with Harper, Charlie Weller, and some picked men to investigate a rumoured plot by a Bonapartist cabal calling themselves La Fraternité to assassinate Wellington, Prince Blücher, Louis XVIII, and other allied leaders.
-Despite Fox's insistence on secrecy, Sharpe informs his lover, Lucille Castineau, of his mission; she passes on a request from her host, the Dowager Countess of Maubeuges, to evict a group of deserters who have occupied her Parisian mansion.
+After threatening to flog Morris if he flogs any of the men during his absence, Sharpe is dispatched with Fox to Paris with Harper and some picked men to investigate a rumoured plot by a Bonapartist cabal calling themselves La Fraternité to assassinate Wellington, Prince Blücher, Louis XVIII, and other allied leaders.
+Despite Fox's insistence on secrecy, Sharpe informs his lover, Lucille Castineau, of his mission.
+She then passes on a request from her host, the Dowager Countess of Maubeuges, to evict deserters who have occupied her Parisian mansion.

-After arriving in Paris and setting up a hideout in Fox's art warehouse, Sharpe and Fox meet with Fox's informant, Felix Collignon, who springs an ambush.
+After arriving in Paris, Sharpe and Fox meet with Fox's informant, Felix Collignon, who springs an ambush.
 With the aid of Harper and his men, Sharpe captures Collignon, and, after Fox has interrogated him, kills him.
-Collingnon had given up two names — General Delaunay and Colonel Lanier — and leaves to find and question one of the men alone, over Sharpe's objections.
+Collingnon had given up two names — General Delaunay and Colonel Lanier — and Fox leaves to find and question one of the men alone, over Sharpe's objections.
 When Fox does not return, Sharpe presumes he has been captured.
 Fearing that the warehouse is known to La Fraternité, he takes his men to the dowager countess's mansion and attacks in the middle of the night, killing some deserters and evicting the survivors.
 The next day, Sharpe sees French troops raid the warehouse, confirming his fears.

 Sharpe learns that the Delaunay family owns a vineyard on the outskirts of Paris, and that evening takes his men to investigate.
-After sneaking into the Delaunay home through an open window, Sharpe finds himself held at gunpoint by Madame Delaunay, the general's English wife, who informs him that her husband had been killed at Waterloo, and that Fox is her captive.
-She expresses curiosity about Sharpe's rifle and test-fires it out of the window, but the recoil injures her, and Sharpe easily disarms her.
+After sneaking into the Delaunay home, Sharpe finds himself held at gunpoint by Madame Delaunay, the general's English wife, who informs him that her husband had been killed at Waterloo, and that Fox is her captive.
+Curious, she test-fires Sharpe's rifle, but the recoil injures her, and Sharpe easily disarms her.
 His men overpower the guards.